hennychen/bp-gallery/readme.txt

 = 1.0 =
 * "First Release."

+= 1.1 =
+* "Added gallery donations"
 == Upgrade Notice ==
 = 1.0 =
 First release
+= 1.1 =
+With this release users can now have a donation link and button appear on the galleries, by entering a valid Paypal doantion link into their profile.

 == Help Out! ==

-Here are a few ways you can help out (and encourage me to work on it =) ):

-If you are satisfied with your hosting and want to help out, you can send some cash over [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YSM3KMT3B5AQE).
+If you want to help out, you can send some cash over [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YSM3KMT3B5AQE).